sneas/component-library/README.md

 ## Motivation

-Most of web projects consist of components.
-It could be simple basic components like texts, icons, buttons or form inputs.
-Or complex components like video player, sophisticated inputs (i.e. typeahead), menus, popovers, etc.
-Any large project reaches a point when it's hard to remember and control all the pages and their components.
+Most web projects consist of components.
+They could be simple basic components like texts, icons, buttons, and form inputs.
+Or complex components like video player, sophisticated inputs (i.e., typeahead), menus, popovers, etc. Any large project reaches a point when it's hard to remember and control all the pages and their components.

-Component library is a special place to store and manage all the HTML components of a web site in one place.
+A component library is a special place to store and manage all the HTML components of a website in one place.

 Features:
 * easy to install